Tattoo Meaning

 Raven tattoo meaning: Norse Odin-Huginn-Muninn imagery, Haida Northwest Coast formline (cultural-sensitivity notes), Edgar Allan Poe's 1845 poem, Gothic-blackwork.

 Raven tattoos most commonly mean memory, thought, death, and mystery.
-Specific registers: Norse Huginn-Muninn (Odin's two ravens in Grímnismál 20, Prose Edda); Haida Northwest Coast formline (Raven as creator-trickster, Bringhurst's A Story as Sharp as a Knife; cultural-sensitivity concerns apply); Poe's 1845 The Raven (Gothic-American literary imagery).
-See our raven spirit-animal page.
+Specific registers: Norse Huginn-Muninn (Odin's two ravens in Grímnismál 20, named Thought and Memory); Haida Northwest Coast formline (Raven as creator-trickster, documented in Bringhurst's A Story as Sharp as a Knife; cultural-sensitivity concerns apply); Poe's 1845 The Raven (Gothic-American literary imagery).

 Frequently asked